 But this divide isn’t just about whether a color reminds you of summer or winter.
 Cool colors, when used in decorating, have a soothing effect, while a room filled with warm colors will have an energizing effect.

 Pick one color and go from there

+Let's talk about color choices.
 You don’t need an advanced degree in applied color theory to start using it in your interior design plans.
 The best way to start is to pick one color as the basis for your design direction.
-Usually this will be a central feature of the room, such as a bold paint color on the walls, a statement sofa, or a vibrant rug.
+Usually, this will be a central feature or focal point of the room, such as a bold paint color on the walls, a statement sofa, or a vibrant rug.
 Once you have a starting point, planning your next steps will be less daunting.

 Consider the purpose of the room

 There’s a reason you don’t normally see bright yellow walls in a bedroom.
 When making a color theory-based design plan, put some thought into how you want your room to make people feel.

 Color temperature is at the core of this, but how you mix colors will also have an impact.
 For more restful rooms, stick to cool colors and a subtler design.
 For more energetic rooms, such as a living room where you plan to entertain, warm colors and a busier aesthetic are a good idea.

 Complementary colors are those that sit opposite each other on the color wheel.
 Red and green, blue and orange, and yellow and purple are the basic sets of complementary colors.
 As you can see, the sets of complementary colors have one warm and one cool color.

 Pairing these colors gives a very high-contrast look.
 When a complementary color is used sparingly as an accent, such as a single orange picture frame in an otherwise blue-themed room, it causes the accent piece to pop.

 When complementary colors are used in equal measure, they can generate a more energetic — almost frantic — feel.
 Think about a room decked out in equal parts yellow and purple.
 If that sounds exciting to you, run with it (and you may be interested to learn more about maximalism!).